sirisha-marthy/py220-2018/adv-py/w02-ohnotes.md

 They are usually used when you need to create iterable object quickly, without the need of creating a class and adopting the iteration protocol.
 They are "just a function" (or a comprehension).
 They are used once; to use subsequent times you have to call the generator again.
-An iterator is more memory-efficient than a generator, though.
+An iterator is usually more memory-efficient than a generator, though.

 ```
 def fibonacci(max):